Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 Common goals:

-- Service should be independent of router technolgoies
+- Service should be independent of router technologies
 - Transport Layer should be shielded from number, type and topology of routers
 - A uniform addressing scheme should be exposed to the Transport Layer